AngelReyero/LBM-MNAR/README.md

 ```

 ### Kernel selection in python notebook
-Before runing the notebook, we will need
+Before runing the notebook, we will need to select the predefined kernel.

 ## Usage